Michael D. Hassard

 Michael Dobbyn Hassard (1817 – 7 April 1869) was an Irish Conservative Party politician from County Waterford.

-Hassard was educated at Trinity College Dublin, where graduated with a gold medal (the university's award for an outstanding student), and became a lawyer.
+He was educated at Trinity College Dublin, where graduated with a gold medal (the university's award for an outstanding student), and became a lawyer.
 In 1846 he married his cousin Anne Hassard, the daughter of Sir Francis John Hassard.

 They lived at Glenville, County Waterford, and had 2 sons: William and Richard.